EU court adds to knife-edge Brexit drama

 The verdict meant, the EU court said, that there were now "not two options, but three - namely withdrawal from the European Union without an agreement, withdrawal from the European Union with an agreement, or revocation of the notification of the intention to withdraw and the United Kingdom's remaining in the European Union."

-Its verdict came under a so-called "expedited procedure" due to the "extreme urgency" of the matter.
+Its decision came under a so-called "expedited procedure" due to the "extreme urgency" of the matter.

 Any unilateral revocation must be done in accordance with British law, be formally notified to other EU states in writing, and take place before 29 March next year, when the UK was meant to leave, the court added.

-EU lawyers had argued in a hearing last month that revocation should only take place by consensus of all 28 member states.
+EU lawyers had argued in a recent hearing that revocation should only take place by consensus of all 28 member states.

 But the court said this would rob the UK of its "sovereign right" and could lead to Britain being "forced to leave the European Union against its will".